Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 Let’s say you have a partner who has a penis, and they’ve been diagnosed with genital herpes.

 You probably already know that if you and your partner have vaginal sex without a condom — or put the condom on too late, the condom broke, or you otherwise used the condom incorrectly — you’re at risk for developing vaginal herpes.

-Well, if you had anal intercourse with, or gave oral sex to, that same partner without adequate barrier protection, you’re at risk for developing the herpes virus (HSV) in or around your mouth and anus, too.
+Well, if you had anal intercourse with, or gave oral sex to, that same partner without adequate barrier protection, you’re at risk for developing the herpes simplex virus (HSV) in or around your mouth and anus, too.